Attorney Steve® Fair Use Guidelines for Documentary Films - Call us for Low Cost Fair Use Opinion Letters at (877) 276-5084.

 The bottom line is fair use can be a very close question applying law and fact.
 We can help make the determination on your project and can general a “fair use opinion letter” that can help with film financing and distribution.

 Attorney Steve® Tips to analyze your Fair Use rights for FREE!!

 Contact a California Fair Use Entertainment Lawyer

 Our law firm can help film and video makers from San Diego to Orange County, Hollywood, San Francisco, and Silicon Valley .
 We can help obtain the proper licensing rights for film, music, loops, photographs, trademarked logos, and other copyrighted and trademarked intellectual property belonging to a third party.
 You might also be able to negotiate a product placement deal.
 Call us at (877) 276-5084 to discuss your project and legal needs or email us through our contact form.

 We have offices in San Diego, Santa Monica, Newport Beach, and San Francisco.
-We are also licensed to practice law in Arizona and have an office in Phoenix for Arizona film and video projects located in Scottsdale and the valley.
+We are also licensed to practice law in Arizona as well and have an office in Phoenix for Arizona film and video projects located in Scottsdale and the valley.